stacychann/dsa4262_pcos/README.md

 ## 📊 Dataset
 We used a cleaned and feature-engineered version of the [PCOS dataset from Kaggle](https://www.kaggle.com/datasets/prasoonkottarathil/polycystic-ovary-syndrome-pcos).
 The dataset includes clinical, lifestyle, and hormonal features.

-### Data Preprocessing Highlights:
+### Data Preprocessing:
 - Handled missing and incorrectly typed values
-- Removed outliers
+- Removed outliers and non-informative columns
 - Discretized continuous features using clinically meaningful bins
 - Scaled numerical variables and applied one-hot encoding to categorical variables